KUGODS-Wonder/Wonder-API-Server/README.md

 # About our solution
-Our service is designed to solve the problem of the lack of physical activity of modern people.
-We tried to solve this problem through walking exercises that anyone can start easily and lightly.
+The lack of physical activity among modern people has been a serious problem in many nations.
+The wonder app tries to fix this problem with our unique approach to walking exercises.

-So we added several gamification techniques to help users enjoy walking in their daily lives.
-The user can make a habit of doing walking exercises and be motivated by watching his or her tier rise.
+We added some gamification feature to help users enjoy walking in their daily lives.
+The user is encouraged to walk on daily basis, through various motivations and game-like mechanics we provide.

-In addition, there is a function that connects volunteer organizations and users so that they can participate in various volunteer activities that can be done while walking.
-For example, there are volunteer activities to take a walk with dogs at an abandoned dog shelter or lunch box delivery services for the elderly living alone.
+In addition, we connect local volunteering organizations with users so that they can participate in various volunteer activities that involves some 'walking' in the progress.
+For example, there are volunteer activities to take a walk with dogs at a dog shelter or lunch box delivery services for the elderly living alone.
+This way, walking is not just a daily experience, but also a way to help others and contribute to society.

 # App Demo